urbint/pipet/README.md

 Way cleaner!
 No variable rebinding, no pointless `else` block for the `if` statement, just the code that matters.

-Pipette works with all of Elixir's built-in conditional operators in addition to just `if`.
+Pipet works with all of Elixir's built-in conditional operators in addition to just `if`.
 All the following should work exactly as you expect them to:

 - `if`